-Other features include Dead Time Correction (DTC) to compensate for detector dead time; audible click-per-event with programmable 1, 10, 100, and 1000 divide-by; LCD backlight with programmable "ON" time; programmable fixed or variable response time; and count overflow visual alarm, indicating that the counting circuitry is nearing the maximum counting capability.
+Other features include: 1) Dead Time Correction (DTC) to compensate for detector dead time, 2) audible click-per-event with programmable 1, 10, 100, and 1000 divide-by; 3) LCD backlight with programmable ON time, 4) programmable fixed or variable response time, and 5) count overflow visual alarm, indicating that the counting circuitry is nearing the maximum counting capability.

 All of the features described above may be programmed manually using the internal switch board or by computer through the RS-232 port.
-Two different detector operating parameters may be stored in non-volatile memory.
+Four different detector operating parameters may be stored in non-volatile memory.
 The switch board can be removed after entering or changing parameters to prevent tampering with setup parameters.

-A regulated high-voltage power supply, set-point control adjustable from 400 to 2400 volts with detector overload detection, and adjustable discrimination levels add versatility to the instrument.
+A regulated high-voltage power supply, four independent set-point controls adjustable from 400 to 2500 volts, and adjustable discrimination levels add versatility to the instrument.
 This supports operation for a broad range of detectors and connecting cable lengths.
-All of the calibration controls are covered to prevent any inadvertent adjustments to the detector operating parameters.
+All of the calibration controls are covered to prevent any inadvertent adjustment to the detector operating parameters.